After N. Korea cuts ties, Malaysia orders its diplomats out - WTMJ

 South Korea’s spy service said North Korea had for several years tried to kill Kim Jong Nam, though he once sent a letter to Kim Jong Un begging for the lives of himself and his family members after an assassination attempt.
 Longtime North Korea watchers believe Kim Jong Un ordered his brother’s killing as part of efforts to remove potential rivals and cement his grip on power.

-Amid a diplomatic tit-for-tat, Malaysia scrapped visa-free entry for North Koreans and expelled the North’s ambassador before North Korea banned all Malaysians from exiting the country.

-Cutting diplomatic ties would require each country to formally shut down their embassies, withdraw diplomats and liquidate local property.
-“But if North Korea doesn’t take any action, their diplomatic ties will be maintained.
-Malaysia won’t ask why they aren’t following through with” their threat, said analyst Lee Jaehyon at Seoul’s Asan Institute for Policy Studies.

-Ng reported from Kuala Lumpur, Malaysia.
+Kim reported from Seoul.
 Associated Press writer Kim Tong-hyung contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.